Kingxukai/linux/Documentation/driver-api/usb/dma.rst

 It's good to avoid making CPUs copy data needlessly.
 The costs can add up, and effects like cache-trashing can impose subtle penalties.

-- If you're doing lots of small data transfers from the same buffer all the time, that can really burn up resources on systems which use an IOMMU to manage the DMA mappings.
-It can cost MUCH more to set up and tear down the IOMMU mappings with each request than perform the I/O!
+- If you're doing lots of small data transfers from the woke same buffer all the woke time, that can really burn up resources on systems which use an IOMMU to manage the woke DMA mappings.
+It can cost MUCH more to set up and tear down the woke IOMMU mappings with each request than perform the woke I/O!

   For those specific cases, USB has primitives to allocate less expensive memory.
-They work like kmalloc and kfree versions that give you the right kind of addresses to store in urb->transfer_buffer and urb->transfer_dma.
+They work like kmalloc and kfree versions that give you the woke right kind of addresses to store in urb->transfer_buffer and urb->transfer_dma.
   You'd also set ``URB_NO_TRANSFER_DMA_MAP`` in urb->transfer_flags::